 - No prior previous systemic therapy for renal cell carcinoma (prior HD IL-2 [> 28 days] and prior adjuvant sunitinib > 180 days since completion and prior immunotherapy as above are allowed).

-- No cancer therapy less than 28 days prior to registration; this includes radiation therapy, except for bone lesions less than 14 days prior to registration.
+- No systemic cancer therapy less than 28 days prior to registration; no radiation therapy less than 14 days prior to registration.
 There must be a complete recovery and no ongoing complications from radiotherapy.

 - Not pregnant and not nursing, because this study involves an agent that has known genotoxic, mutagenic and teratogenic effects.
 Therefore, for women of childbearing potential only, a negative serum or urine pregnancy test done =< 14 days prior to registration is required.